Yamaji effect in models of underdoped cuprates: A brief introduction to the Yamaji effect.

 In the high-field regime where $\omega_c\tau \sim 1$, electrons undergo cyclotron motion along the Fermi surface, and the effect of $\mathbf{E}$ can be neglected in evaluating Eq.~\eqref{eqn:retardvz}.

 With the distribution function determined, the current density can be written as \begin{widetext}

-\end{widetext} where the factor of 2 accounts for spin degeneracy.
+where the factor of 2 accounts for spin degeneracy.
 Here we have set $t=0$, since integration over $\mathbf{k}$ already averages over different times.
 This leads to the well-known Chamber’s formula for the conductivity:

 where $\mathcal{D}(\mathbf{k})$ is the local density of states, and $\mathbf{k}(t)$ parametrizes the position along the Fermi-surface orbit.
 The subscript ``FS'' indicate integration over the full 3d Fermi surface.
 In all the calculations in this work, we assume $t_\perp$ is much smaller than the in-plane hopping, such that the effect of $v_z(B_x-B_y)$ can be neglected.
 All the cyclotron orbits share the same period in this condition.
 We also assume $\mathcal{D}(\mathbf{k}) \approx \mathcal{D}_{2d}(\mathbf{k})$, with the later fully determined by the in-plane dispersion $\epsilon_{2d}(k_x, k_y)$.
+In the main text, we ignore the momentum dependence of $\tau(\mathbf{k})$ and approximate $\tau$ as the average scattering time. \end{widetext}